pactus-project/docs/content/api/grpc.md

     <td class="fw-bold">public_key</td>
     <td> string</td>
     <td>
-    Public key for which the validator address is requested.
+    The public key for which the validator address is requested.
     </td>
   </tr>
   </tbody>